-Of all the great variety of mechanical and engineering equipment used in Industry today, none is more important than or as essential as the Valve.
-For whatever fluids - steam, water, oil, gas, air, acids, chemicals, etc. - are conveyed through pipes to set wheels and processes in motion, there must be valves to control their flow.
+Of all the great variety of mechanical and engineering equipment used in Industry today, none is more important than or so essential as the Valve.
+For whatever fluids--steam, water, oil, gas, air, acids, chemicals, etc. -- are conveyed through pipes to set wheels and processes in motion there must be valves to control their flow.

-Therefore, to ensure the most satisfactory performance and longest valve life with the least amount of maintenance, it is vitally important to know -
+It is therefore vitally necessary, to insure the most satisfactory performance, long valve life with the least amount of maintenance, to know--

-- What type of valve to specify and install whether a gate, globe, angle, check, ball, or butterfly valve, etc. - Of what material it should be made to meet the specific requirements of the service in which it is to be used. - What type of seat and disc is best to use. - Of what material the disc should be made. - Which bonnet construction will be most desirable Integral, Screwed, Union, Bolted or Pressure Seal Design. - Should it have a Rising Stem or Non-Rising Stem. - Should it have an Inside Screw or Outside Screw and Yoke. - Should it have Threaded, Flanged, Solder, Silver Braze, or Welding Ends.
+What kind of type of valve to specify and install -- whether a gate, globe, angle, check, ball, or butterfly valve, etc.

+Of what material should it be made to meet the specific requirements of the service in which it is to be used.

+- What type of seat and disc is best to use. - Of what material should the disc be made. - Which bonnet construction will be most desirable --Integral, Screwed, Union, Bolted or Pressure Seal Design. - · Should it have a Rising Stem or Non-Rising Stem. - Inside Screw or Outside Screw and Yoke. - Should it have Threaded, Flanged, Solder, Silver Braze or Welding Ends.